elmattic/blue-book/README.md

 # blue-book

 blue-book is a bit-perfect CD ripper and archival utility.
-It guarantees sector-perfect accuracy via **AccurateRip** verification, automating the pipeline from raw disc data to fully tagged, lossless FLAC archives.
+It guarantees sector-perfect accuracy via **AccurateRip** verification, automating the pipeline from raw disc data to fully tagged, lossless FLAC or ALAC archives.

 # Dependencies: